ahmetkca/React-Authentication/front-end/README.md

 **Encrypting** - prevents third parties from seeing the data inside the JWT (hides the information)

 Notes: JWTs are credentials.
 Never display them in the public.

+---

+## OAuth 2.0
+> A standard for allowing users to log in to our site using their credentials from another site, such as Google, Linkedin, Github, and others.
+### **The Three OAuth Parties**
+1. The user
+2. Our app
+3. The service provider (such as Google, Github, Linkedin etc.)
+### **The Basic OAuth Process**
+1. Generate a special URL for the service-provider's site
+2. Send the user to this URL when they click "Log in with ______"
+3. If the user grants us permission, the service provider will redirect them back to our site with special code.
+4. Our site uses this code to load the user's info.
+5. We create or update the user's account with the provider's info.